mpostol/TP/.github/ISSUE_TEMPLATE/DIP.feature_request.md

 ---
 name: DP Refactoring
-about: Suggest an idea for the DP project
+about: Suggest an idea for the DistributedProgramming solution
 title: 'DP ....'
 labels: 'Refactoring'
 assignees: ''